web-development-5-vhz/webdev-spring2020/README.md

 <em>We are looking for evidence of application of the various appearance and text styling CSS using the CSS Box Model.</em>

+#### Assignment 2
-#### Marks will be awarded for the following:
+Marks will be awarded for the following:
 [ ] Does the URL lead to the correct website?
-[ ] Applying Appearance Styling: Stylesheets
+[x] Applying Appearance Styling: Stylesheets
-[ ] Applying Appearance Styling - Styling Text
+[x] Applying Appearance Styling - Styling Text
 [ ] Applying Appearance Styling - Font Families
-[ ] Applying Appearance Styling - HTML Object Colouring
+[x] Applying Appearance Styling - HTML Object Colouring
 [ ] Applying Appearance Styling - Colour Definition

+#### Assignment 3
+We are looking for evidence of application of the various layout CSS using the various CSS measuring units.
+Marks will be awarded for the following:
+[ ] Does the link lead to the correct website?
+[ ] Box Modelling Styling
+[ ] X, Y, Z of Styling
+[ ] Grids & Columns
+[ ] Media Styling
+[ ] Animation

 ***********************************************************************
 TEAM WORK EVIDENCE